Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - Run `python send_test_email.py you@example.com` (in an environment where running is allowed) to verify the path end-to-end.

 #### Email Configuration Diagnostics (enhanced logs)
-When email sending is disabled, the service now emits structured diagnostics showing what’s missing or invalid (without leaking secrets).
+When email sending is disabled, the service now emits structured diagnostics showing what's missing or invalid (without leaking secrets).
 Example:

 ```
 ⚠️ Email service not configured — RSI alert email